March 12, 2018

 Based on independent research and SFM's claims data, moving patients manually puts health care workers at risk for severe injuries.

-Plan ahead for the 2019 Patient Safety Awareness Week .
-This annual event will take place March 10-16, 2019.
+Plan ahead for the annual Patient Safety Awareness Week .

 During the week, health care professionals and consumers can take a pledge to help reduce harm in health care and join the initiative to help raise awareness.